jakobehmsen/permoize/_posts/2014-11-04-initial-goals-and-throughts-about-permoize.markdown

 Calling this deterministic may be stretching the term's usual meaning too much but I hope the example and its purpose makes a little sense.

 Now, back to Permoize.
 The memoization construct in Duro is used as the main inspiration for building a simple Java library with the same purposes as summarized above.
 Instead of having memoization as an innate part of Java, a simple Java interface is designed and implemented.
 Here, the most important interface is `Memoizer`.
-Lets look at an example corresponding to the above example in Duro:
+Lets look at an example corresponding to the above example in Duro[^1]:

 ```Java
 Memoizer memoizer = ...; // Initialization of a Memoizer